mrfearless/ModernUI-Docs/source/ModernUI Controls/ModernUI_Spinner/index.rst

 **@SpinnerBackColor**

-Background color of the ModernUI_Spinner control.
+Background color (:ref:`MUICOLORRGB<MUICOLORRGB>`) of the ModernUI_Spinner control.
 By default will try to obtain the color of the parent's background color otherwise will default to GetSysColor value returned by ``COLOR_WINDOW``

 .. _SpinnerSpeedProperty:

 **@SpinnerSpeed**

-Speed in milliseconds of the ModernUI_Spinner control frame animation.
+A value (:ref:`MUIVALUE<MUIVALUE>`) indicating speed in milliseconds of the ModernUI_Spinner control frame animation.
 Default speed is ``80`` milliseconds

 .. _SpinnerDllInstanceProperty: